Roddy Doyle: Plays, screenplays, short stories and non-fiction

-Doyle is also a prolific dramatist, composing four plays and two screenplays.
-His plays with the Passion Machine Theatre company include Brownbread (1987) and War (1989), directed by Paul Mercier with set and costume design by Anne Gately.
+Doyle is also a prolific dramatist, writing four plays and two screenplays.
+His plays with the Passion Machine Theatre Company include Brownbread (1987) and War (1989), directed by Paul Mercier with set and costume design by Anne Gately.
 Later plays include The Woman Who Walked into Doors (2003); and a rewrite of The Playboy of the Western World (2007) with Bisi Adigun.
 This latter play was the subject of litigation about copyright which ended with the Abbey Theatre agreeing to pay Adigun €600,000.

 Screenplays include the television screenplay for Family (1994), which was a BBC/RTÉ serial and the forerunner of the 1996 novel The Woman Who Walked into Doors.
 Doyle also authored When Brendan Met Trudy (2000), which is a romance about a timid schoolteacher (Brendan) and a free-spirited thief (Trudy).

 Doyle has written many short stories, several of which have been published in The New Yorker; they have also been compiled in two collections.
 The Deportees and Other Stories was published in 2007, while the collection Bullfighting was published in 2011.
 Doyle's story "New Boy" was adapted into a 2008 Academy Award-nominated short film directed by Steph Green.

 Rory and Ita (2002) is a work of non-fiction about Doyle's parents, based on interviews with them.

 The Commitments was adapted by Doyle for a musical which began in the West End in 2013.

 Two Pints (2017) was produced by the Abbey Theatre initially in pubs and later in the theatre itself.

-In 2018 the Gate Theatre commissioned Doyle to write a stage adaptation of The Snapper.
+In 2018, the Gate Theatre commissioned Doyle to write a stage adaptation of The Snapper.
 The show was directed by Róisín McBrinn and was revived in 2019.